dec4234/JavaDestinyAPI/README.md

 The API is currently capable of handling most things, such as retrieving stats, managing your clan and making simple requests.

 ## Getting Started
-This project is currently not a member of any maven repository, so you have to download a jar and place it into your project.
-If you are using maven you should do the following:
-- Download the most recently available jar from [releases](https://github.com/dec4234/JavaDestinyAPI/releases)
-- Create a folder called lib inside of your project folder (the one in such place as eclipse-workspace)
-- Place the jar into that folder then add this maven dependency inside of your pom.xml This project can be currently accesed through the jitpack repository, which allows any github repo to be used as a dependency
+This project can be currently accessed through the jitpack repository, which allows any github repo to be used as a dependency
 ```
 <repository>
     <id>jitpack.io</id>